Kia Models vs Toyota Models

 Kia Sportage vs. Toyota RAV4

-Judged one of the top three in the small SUV class by J.D.
-Power in its Initial Quality Study for 2015, this road-eater brings style, power (up to 260 HP) and towing abilities (2,000 pounds) that the Toyota RAV4 has a hard time measuring up to.
+Winner of recent awards from Cars.com, Kelley Blue Book's KBB.com and others, the Sportage is a road-eater of a small SUV with style, power (up to 240 HP) and towing abilities (2,000 pounds) that the Toyota RAV4 has a hard time measuring up to.
 Kia's longest-running nameplate is here to stay.

 The Kia Sorento is a versatile mid-size SUV which caters to your every need, with eight model options that encompass everything from cargo room in excess of 70 cubic feet, to its ability to tow over two tons to its elegant interior, with available Nappa Leather seat trim.